lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/README.md

     O --> P[web-q2.example.int]
 ```

-For this example we will use the same YAML inventory file representing machines at 2 different sites/locaitons.

-The corresponding YAML inventory implementing the hierarchy is in the [example1 directory](./example1):
+For the inventory for [site1.yml](./example1/hosts-site1.yml) , the corresponding YAML inventory implementing the site1 hierarchy is as follows:

 ```yaml
 all: